Extreme-classification/deepxml/README.md

     - test.txt

 * version
-  - different runs could be managed by versions.
+  - different runs could be managed by version and seed.
   - models and results are stored with this argument.

 * seed
   - seed value as used by numpy and PyTorch.
-  - an ensemble is learned if multiple comma separated csv values are passed.
+  - an ensemble is learned if multiple comma separated values are passed.
 ```

 ## References